Another week, another red carpet, another round of gorgeous hair and makeup looks!

 Bryce Dallas Howard

-What I like: Bryce's coral lipstick.
-It's such a lovely understated shade that suits her colouring.
-She's doing a warm hue on her eyelids, similar to Emily Blunt's.
+Bryce's lipstick is such a lovely pop of coral that suits her colouring.
+She's doing a warm hue on her eyelids, but her under-eye area looks super-dry, and I think she needs more lash definition.
 I like the side-swept bangs, and the back of her hair was VERY cool.
-What I'd change: Her under-eye area looks super-dry, and I think she needs more lash definition.

 Bryce is wearing: Lip crayon in No. 4 Rouge Corail

-What I like: Assessed individually, I like Taylor's berry lipstick and copper eyeshadow.
-And she has fantastic brows.
-What I'd change: It's just that altogether, I don't enjoy these dark colours AT ALL on Taylor—especially with her streaky-looking hair (although part of the problem might be the lighting).
+Assessed individually, I like Taylor's berry lipstick and copper eyeshadow.
+And she has good brows.
+It's just that altogether, I don't enjoy these dark colours at all—especially with her streaky-looking hair (although part of the problem might be the lighting).
 It's actually hard to believe this is the same person.
 I think she should stick with lighter, brighter shades for a fresher look.

 Who had your favourite (and least favourite) beauty look on this red carpet?